The Hardness of Achieving Impact in AI for Social Impact Research: A Ground-Level View of Challenges & Opportunities: Related Work

-\textbf{Deployment Challenges \& Pipeline Planning}: Even strong AI ideas can falter in production. \citet{Paleyes2020Challenges} reviewed over fifty industrial ML deployments in retail forecasting, manufacturing maintenance, finance fraud detection, and pinpointed four common failure modes: (1) fragile infrastructure (e.g., ad-hoc scripts cause version mismatches and runtime errors); (2) drift without monitoring (models go stale as data distributions shift, with no automated alerts); (3) silos and handoffs (data scientists pass off models without context); (4) Missing end‐to‐end tests (lab performance breaks under real-world load or security limits).
-They argue that solving these issues requires more than better tools.
-It calls for containerized CI/CD (Continuous Integration and Continuous Delivery) pipelines, continuous drift detection, and cross‐functional ownership of the entire ML lifecycle.
-Next, \citet{Saxena_2025} propose a framework to identify ``AI Mismatches”, which occur when model performance falls short of real-world task requirements and leads to harm.
+\textbf{Deployment Challenges \& Pipeline Planning}: Even strong AI4SI ideas can falter before reaching deployment due to structural and organizational constraints.
+Complementary to our work, \citet{hongjin_lin} explores the challenges faced by POs in AI4SI collaborations.
+They highlight that although POs enter AI4SI projects expecting deployed systems, only a fraction of those projects reach that stage due to the various hurdles such as funding structures and power asymmetries rather than just technical limitations.
+Their findings provide important PO-centered evidence of deployment challenges in AI4SI collaborations.
+Next, \citet{Saxena_2025} propose a framework to identify ``\emph{AI Mismatches}'', which occur when model performance falls short of real-world task requirements and leads to harm.
 Based on an analysis of 774 AI cases, they develop seven matrices that help teams evaluate feasibility, risk, and equity early in development.
 They argue that many failures arise from flawed problem formulation rather than technical mistakes, and that early design stages are the best time to surface ethical concerns.
 Case studies show how the framework helps prevent harmful AI deployments.
-Finally, \citet{Perrault2021ArtificialIntelligence} propose a four‐stage “data‐to‐deployment” pipeline for AI4SI: (1) problem identification and immersion (engaging stakeholders to define real-world context); (2) prediction (developing accurate models); (3) prescription (translating models into actionable decisions); (4) field testing and deployment (evaluating solutions through real-world pilots and feedback).
+Finally, \citet{Perrault2021ArtificialIntelligence} propose a four‐stage “\emph{data‐to‐deployment}” pipeline for AI4SI: (1) problem identification and immersion (engaging stakeholders to define real-world context); (2) prediction (developing accurate models); (3) prescription (translating models into actionable decisions); (4) field testing and deployment (evaluating solutions through real-world pilots and feedback).
 Examples in flood prediction and maternal health show how this approach keeps prototypes from failing in practice.
-In our paper, we build on top of these studies by providing grounded insights from researchers navigating day-to-day challenges of deployment in AI4SI.
+In our paper, we build on top of these studies by providing grounded insights from researchers navigating day-to-day challenges of deployment in AI4SI research. \\ \textbf{Similar Works in Allied Fields}: AI4SI research is part of a long lineage of work examining how computing technologies address societal and developmental challenges.
+The Information and Communication Technologies for Development (ICT4D) literature has long documented challenges in translating technological innovation into sustained societal impact.
+Prior work identifies recurring barriers such as misalignment between system design and real-world contexts, technology-centric approaches that overlook social and institutional realities, and limited community engagement during system development \cite{Heeks2002,Heeks2008}. \citet{Walsham} traces the history of ICT4D and notes that institutional incentives often discourage the practitioner engagement needed for real-world impact. \citet{Harris2016} similarly finds that although ICT4D researchers value impact, institutional structures disincentivize user engagement and broader dissemination.\\ Similar critiques were raised in the broader Tech for Social Good (T4SG) and Data Science for Social Good (DSSG) space.
+For example, \citet{pal2017fallacy} argued that many “\emph{design for good}” initiatives risk treating marginalized populations as objects of technological experimentation rather than engaging deeply with the social contexts in which technologies are deployed.
+Recently, \citet{aula2023stepping} highlighted how many challenges in contemporary tech-driven initiatives reflect the long-standing tensions between technological innovation, institutional constraints, and real-world deployment.\\ Building on prior work highlighting challenges in technology-for-good collaborations, our study contributes to this line of work by empirically documenting how these challenges persist in AI-driven collaborations.
+Furthermore, we also highlight how these challenges may be intensified by AI-specific dynamics such as the rapid pace of AI/ML research.